 Even with its quick operation, the large-format plotter manages to print crisp, smudge-free designs.
-In fact, it offers a resolution of 2,400 x 1,200 dpi with its 1,376 nozzles, which is as good as some of the other premium printers out there.
+It offers a resolution of 2,400 x 1,200 dpi with its 1,376 nozzles, which is as good as some of the other premium printers out there.

 Plus, the HP Bright Office Inks allow your designs to be printed with 65% more saturation and 31% more accuracy than other competing printers.
 Although cross-checking the exact difference is difficult, we were pleased by the vivid color reproduction and clean-cut lines.

 Overall, the performance and print quality of this unit is fit for architectural plans and sketches.
 While it does print glossy, colored photographs and art prints, the results are not quite vivid and realistic.
 But considering that this printer was designed keeping in mind the needs of architects and engineers, we were quick to overlook this minor drawback.

 Smart And Stylish Design

-This HP plotter is built to compliment the rest of the furniture at home while offering the best performance.
+This HP plotter is built to complement the rest of the furniture at home while offering the best performance.
 Available in two sizes (24-inch and 36-inch) and colors (wood and steel), this device looks as good as a high-end piece of furniture.